Emergent symmetry in mushroom-based foods

-\textit{Statistical analysis---}We analyze our data using custom Python scripts.
-We use Welch's t-test to compare the means in-plane and cross-plane for all parameters. \\[-6.pt]

-\textit{Mycelium---} Figure \ref{fig03sup} summarizes the results of the automated model discovery to characterize the non-linear elastic behavior of the mycelium material in the in-plane and cross-plane directions for tension, compression, and shear up to 10\%.
 The dots indicate the experimental data of the quasi-static tension, compression, and shear tests from the average of $n=10$ samples each, the colored regions highlight the contributions of the individual model terms, and the $R^2$ values quantify the goodness of fit.
 The transversely isotropic constitutive neural network discovers a two-term model for training on tension only that consists of an isotropic term and a fiber term, $\psi = w_6 \, [\,\exp (\, w_6^* \, [I_2-3]) -1] + w_{11} w_{11}^* \langle I_5-1 \rangle ^2$.
 In contrast, for training on compression only the discovered model is simply $\psi = w_5 w_5^* [I_2-3]$ and for shear only the discovered model is $ \psi = w_6 \, [\,\exp (\, w_6^* \, [I_2-3]) -1]$.
 Training with tension only or compression only discovers models that are moderately generalizable to the testing data with average $R^2_{\rm{mean}} = 0.7737$ and $0.7040$.
 The model trained on shear only struggles to fit tension and compression with an $R^2_{\rm{mean}} = 0.5263$.
 Notably, simultaneous training on tension, compression, and shear discovers the linear neo Hookean term and the fifth invariant squared term.
 This combined model also has the highest goodness of fit across all six in-plane and cross-plane experiments, with $R^2_{\rm{mean}} = 0.9119$.
 The inclusion of the fifth invariant indicates that mycelium has a preferred fiber direction.
 The discovered parameters for the combined tension, compression, and shear model are $w_1^*=2.2503$, $w_1=2.2540$\,kPa, $w_{11}^*=1.2790$, and $w_{11}=1.2800$\,kPa.
 Taken together, the discovered strain energy function for the mycelium is

-From the high average $R^2$ values, we conclude that this two-term model with the isotropic linear neo Hookean term and the anisotropic nonlinear fiber term provides an excellent fit to the data. \\[-6.pt]
+From the high average $R^2$ values, we conclude that this two-term model with the isotropic linear neo Hookean term and the anisotropic nonlinear fiber term provides an excellent fit to the data. \\[6.pt] {\textbf{\textsf{Fruiting body.}}} Figure \ref{fig04sup} summarizes the results of the automated model discovery to characterize the non-linear elastic behavior of the fruiting body material in the in-plane and cross-plane directions for tension, compression, and shear up to 10\%.